Home » Blog » All Recipes » Condiments/Sauces/Spices » Apricot Jam Recipe

 Also, the volume will vary some naturally from the exact fruits you are using.

-This will make approximately 2 cups of jam, or enough for one pint sized mason jar or two 8 ounce mason jars, which are a cute jam size!
+This will make approximately 2 cups of the best apricot jam, or enough for one pint sized mason jar or two 8 ounce mason jars, which are a cute jam size!

 A half empty jar of Apricot Jam Recipe with jars in background and surrounded by dried apricots